hyseneim/cloud-application-starter/README.md

 ### After Start
 Install Postman and import my collection of services (placed on root of the project).

-Request access token and use it to call the hello world service :)
+Request access token and use it to call the Hello World service.

 Enjoy! :D